hashicorp/terraform/website/docs/configuration/expressions.html.md

 Unknown values appear in the `terraform plan` output as `(not yet known)`.

+## Indices and Attributes

+Elements of list-, tuple-, map-, and object-typed values can be accessed using the square-bracket index notation, like `local.list[3]`.
+The expression within the brackets must be a whole number for list and tuple values or a string for map and object values.

+Object attributes with names that are valid identifiers can also be accessed using the dot-separated attribute notation, like `local.object.attrname`.
+This syntax is also allowed for accessing map elements with keys that are valid identifiers, but we recommend using the square-bracket index notation (`local.map["keyname"]`) when a map contains arbitrary user-specified keys, as opposed to an object with a fixed set of attributes defined by a schema.

 ## Arithmetic and Logical Operators

 An _operator_ is a type of expression that transforms or combines one or more